naidumonish/WebServices/README.md

 # meetup-rest-api
-A simple rest api made using SpringBoot
+A set of rest APIs made using SpringBoot